 The COVID-19 pandemic

-- The routine of nine-to-five in the office gave way to working remotely from home.
+- The routine of nine-to-five in the office gave way to working remotely from home — and the return-to-office calls demonstrated new concerns.

 - Meeting with peers and bosses in conference rooms and over lunch disappeared, replaced by Zoom calls and other virtual connections.